 The result was an artistic style unlike any other—raw, colorful, and intensely didactic.
 Zaire School artworks are often extremely literal, depicting specific people and events and using painted text to label key information about the scene.
 This is not art to interpreted or speculated on, it is education.
 Samba described the use of labels saying, “The texts that I introduce on my canvases translate the thoughts of the people I depict in a given situation.
 It is a way of not allowing freedom of interpretation to a person who looks at my painting.”
 Fitting for artwork that emerged from a country held hostage and voiceless for so long.

 But the Zaire School wasn't exclusively political.
 Moké documented the social life in Kinshasa’s outdoor bars, and Bodo became a Pentacostal Christian and created surreal compositions intended to decry the local practice of sorcery.

 In 1970, perhaps the most influential body of Zaire School work was created by Tshibumba Kanda Matulu.
 Matulu was comissioned by Johannes Fabian, a professor of Anthropology at the University of Amsterdam, to create a visual history of the Congo.
 The final collection of 101 artworks is an enourmously powerful record of colonial abuse, post-independence conflicts and Congo’s pre-colonial past.

 The Zaire School of Popular Painting is no longer a formal group, since Kanda Matulu disappeared in the early 1980s and Moké and Bodo died in 2001 and 2015.
 But the bold colors, honest language and energetic visions of Chéri Samba, Chéri Chérin, and other Congolese artists continue to share the populist voice of the DR Congo with the world.

 Got questions, comments or corrections about Zaire School of Popular Painting?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.